Perspective: Finding Gratitude Amidst Struggles

 Redondo

-I think I have much to be grateful for but go easy on yourself.
-We are only human after all and our individual suffering is not irrelevant.
-Having said that, we can always see that there are others that are worse off.
-My husband has a muscular neuro disease and progressive.
+I think I have much to be grateful for, but go easy on yourself.
+We are only human after all, and our individual suffering is not irrelevant.
+Having said that, we can always see that there are others who are worse off.
+My husband has a muscular neuro disease and it is progressive.
 He doesn't complain much and usually has a positive attitude.
 I try to learn from him.
-Plus, I am avoiding saying the word "sh_t"!
-LOL!!
+Plus, I am avoiding saying the word "shit"!
+LOL!

 Mommad

-We don't have to look far to find someone that puts our griping into perspective.
-I just sprouted a persistomal hernia myself, you're right, it is no picnic, but compared to other people's health issues, it is nothing.
-My heart goes out to your relative and I hope she has the best doctors and care that are available.
+We don't have to look far to find someone who puts our griping into perspective.
+I just sprouted a peristomal hernia myself; you're right, it is no picnic, but compared to other people's health issues, it is nothing.
+My heart goes out to your relative, and I hope she has the best doctors and care that are available.

 Beachboy

 Life is such a random "throw of the dice."
-I never dreamed I would end up with a stoma.
-Develope stage 4 thyroid cancer.
-Prostate cancer.
-Skin cancer.
-And yet, remain very healthy.
+I never dreamed I would end up with a stoma, develop stage 4 thyroid cancer, prostate cancer, skin cancer, and yet remain very healthy.
 Nearly all my friends are dead or suffering from dementia.
-All had healthy lives till the end.
+All had healthy lives until the end.
 Yet, here I am.

 It's always later than we think.